 Is kcal the same as cal?

-When it comes to food tracking, I think it is safe to say they are the same.
-However, if you are working in a scientific setting, you will definitely want to differentiate between the two measurements!
+So, when it comes to food tracking, I think it is safe to say they are the same.
+However, if you are working in a scientific setting, you will definitely want to differentiate between calories versus kcal!

 How Does kcalories vs. calories Apply for Food Tracking?